 As I’m in Australia, I thought it would be a good time to try ground kangaroo meat.
 If it’s available in your supermarket, it’s worth trying.
 It tastes really great in hamburgers and patties and is super lean, plus I’m ok with eating our national symbol.
 There is not visible fat on kangaroo.
 Kangaroo meat is also more environmentally friendly than beef or lamb.
 You can also use other meats, such as beef, chicken, pork or turkey.

-I’m convinced there are no vegetarians in Russia, and that the concept is an entirely a western idea!
-Now before you get all excited and write me a comment, I’m sure there are Russian vegetarians, it’s just that I haven’t met one yet!
+I’m convinced there are no non-meat eaters in Russia, and that the concept is an entirely a western idea (except for Lent)!
+Now before you get all excited and write me a comment, I’m sure there are, it’s just that I haven’t met one yet!
 We do love our meat.

-Kangaroo Patties in a Creamy Mushroom Sauce is more of a rustic, chunkier style of a kotleti patty, with bigger pieces of carrots and onions.
+Kangaroo Rissoles in a Creamy Mushroom Sauce is more of a rustic, chunkier style of a burger patty, with bigger pieces of carrots and onions.
 For a smoother consistency, put the carrot and onion in the food processor before adding to the meat mixture.
 Kangaroo Patties are quick and easy to make, and can be served with mashed potato and vegetables, drowned in mushroom sauce.

 The mushroom sauce can be served as a gravy on the side, but this recipe warms them together in a baking tray before serving.
-Kangaroo Patties in a Creamy Mushroom Sauce is a great way to eat kangaroo, you won’t even realise you’re eating the Australian national symbol.
-If that’s too strange, then try eating the Indian sacred animal in Beef Kotleti.
+Kangaroo Rissoles in a Creamy Mushroom Sauce is a great way to eat kangaroo, you won’t even realise you’re eating the Australian national symbol.
 Bon Appetit! Приятного аппетита!

 - 1 medium onion finely chopped or grated

 - 4-5 slices of white bread crusts removed